digitoimistodude/dudestack/README.md

 # Installation

+If you are a Finnish person, you might want to check out our [Handbook guide for developers](https://handbook.dude.fi/tyoskenteleminen-dudella/kehittajalle).

 1. Clone this repo to your ~/Projects directory
 2. Go to dudestack directory and run setup script (`cd ~/Projects/dudestack && sh bin/setup.sh`).
 3. Edit `/usr/bin/createproject` to your needs.
 See [documentation](#documentation) and **[Getting started](#getting-started)**.